 One factor that your bike insurer will take into account when offering you a quote is where you keep your bike when you’re not riding it.
 This is because there is a higher risk of it being stolen, tampered with or hit by passing traffic if it is left in public sight, for example on the road outside your house or in a public car park while you’re at work.
-Simple measures such as keeping it in a locked garage or off-road could therefore result in a lower premium.
+Simple measures such as keeping it in a locked garage or off-road could, therefore, result in a lower premium.

 Don’t have a garage?
-You could rent one – there are plenty of services online – although depending where you live, this may not be cheaper than your insurance quote.
+You could rent one – there are plenty of services online – although depending on where you live, this may not be cheaper than your insurance quote.
 Or you could buy a secure bike shed for it to stay in at night.
 Whatever measure you can take, it could protect your wallet too.

 Make your bike more secure

 If your bike is bigger than your garden shed or your partner has vetoed bringing it into the house, there are other ways to make your bike more secure.
 Even if you do have private parking at work or a garage at home, fitting certain pieces of kit could still save you money.
-Here’s equipment to consider buying.
+Here’s the equipment to consider buying.

 - Tracking devices, particularly systems that are Thatcham Category 5-approved.
 These are fitted to your motorbike and can monitor the vehicle’s whereabouts if it has been stolen.
 Check out our guide to 7 of the best motorcycle trackers currently on the market.

 - Alarms and immobilisers are a great deterrent to potential thieves and usually come as a combo package.
 Having one installed on your bike will mean that the ignition will only start if an encrypted digital key is present.
 Check out our best motorbike alarm picks.

 - A disc lock is nicely portable and locks through the holes in the brake disc to immobilise the bike.
 It can be easy to forget they’re attached so use a reminder on your ignition to spare your blushes as you try to ride off with it still in place!
 Here are our six best disc locks.